 Ultimate Twice Baked Potatoes

-I was making pork chops for dinner so I paired them with these ultimate twice-baked potatoes filled with cheese, bacon, green onions, sour cream, and caramelized onions then topped with crispy fried onions.
-This is one of my kids’ favorite side dishes and they get requested often – especially when I make pork chops or steak.
-These potatoes may take longer to make but they are worth the extra effort.
+I was making pork chops and roasted tomatoes for dinner, so I paired them with these ultimate twice-baked potatoes filled with cheese, bacon, green onions, sour cream, and caramelized onions, then topped with crispy fried onions.
+This is one of my kids’ favorite side dishes, and they get requested often, especially when I make pork chops or steak.
+These potatoes take extra time to prepare, but they are worth the effort.

 How to Make Ultimate Twice-Baked Potatoes